deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 It seems unlikely that Scotch Creek will be their only target.

--Ava Ríos
+-Ava Magdalena Ríos
-*Extraterrestrial Affairs correspondent*
+*Extraterrestrial Affairs Correspondent*
 ___

 **Date Point: 15y6m2w2d AV**